 Is this French move an idea that we could be considering in the English and Welsh courts?
 As Legal Advisors are going to be allocating cases to the appropriate courts, is this a task which could be allocated to them?
 Whilst the system remains fault based, the lawyers’ patter when asked about divorce is that it is usually a paperwork exercise, unless there are issues of jurisdiction to think about.
 Who issues the petition and the fact upon which they rely is, in the vast majority of cases, a practical decision rather than a tactical one.

 The issue of who pays for the divorce (not finances) is often a decision which falls to a judge to decide when looking at the Decree Nisi paperwork, and clearly the French option of applying for a consensual divorce is not an option available to this jurisdiction whilst fault remains a requirement.
-The requirement that one party must blame the other from the outset in order to obtain a divorce does not support the government’s agenda to promote the conciliatory divorce.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+The requirement that one party must blame the other from the outset in order to obtain a divorce does not support the government’s agenda to promote the conciliatory divorce.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
-Copyright 2013-2019 Rainscourt Law LLP.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
+Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.